-Complaint is a complaint based on Prohibited Conduct as defined by this Policy.

-Compliance Officer is responsible for ensuring all investigations relating to policy violations are conducted promptly and fairly.
-Currently the Chief Financial Officer is the Compliance Officers and is located at 1132 Olympic Drive, Corona, CA 92883.

-Dating Violence is any action of violence or threat of violence to an individual who has been in a relationship of a romantic or intimate nature with the Respondent.
-The determination as to whether there was such a relationship will be based on the Reporting Party's statement with consideration of the length and type of relationship, and the frequency of interaction of the persons involved in the relationship.

-Force is physical force, violence, threat, intimidation, or coercion.

-Gender-Based Discrimination is differential treatment taken because of an individual's sex/gender, sexual orientation, or gender identity, unless the conduct is based on a bona fide employment or educational requirement.
-Some examples are:

-disparity in hiring, promotion, salary, termination, and other terms and conditions of employment;

-disparity of treatment in education programs, activities, and related services, and limitations on an individual's participation in YA College activities.

-Incapacitation is the inability for an individual to give consent to a sexual action.
+- 2) Complaint is a complaint based on Prohibited Conduct as defined by this Policy. - 3) Compliance Officer is responsible for ensuring all investigations relating to policy violations are conducted promptly and fairly.
+Currently the Chief Financial Officer is the Compliance Officer and is located at 1132 Olympic Drive, Corona, CA 92881. - 4) Dating Violence is any action of violence or threat of violence to an individual who has been in a relationship of a romantic or intimate nature with the Respondent.
+The determination as to whether there was such a relationship will be based on the Reporting Party's statement with consideration of the length and type of relationship, and the frequency of interaction of the persons involved in the relationship. - 5) Force is physical force, violence, threat, intimidation, or coercion. - 6) Gender-Based Discrimination is differential treatment taken because of an individual's sex/gender, sexual orientation, or gender identity, unless the conduct is based on a bona fide employment or educational requirement.
+Some examples are: - a) disparity in hiring, promotion, salary, termination, and other terms and conditions of employment; - b) disparity of treatment in education programs, activities, and related services, and - c) limitations on an individual's participation in YA College activities. - 7) Incapacitation is the inability for an individual to give consent to a sexual action.
 Someone who cannot make rational, reasonable decisions because they lack the capacity to give knowing consent is considered incapacitated.
-Any person whose incapacity results from mental disability, involuntary physical restraint, and/or from the taking of incapacitating drugs is covered by this policy.

-Non-Consensual Sexual Contact or Non-Consensual Sexual Intercourse is sexual contact or intercourse that occurs without Consent.

-Preponderance of Evidence is the greater weight of the evidence; more likely than not; the stronger evidence, however slight the edge may be.
+Any person whose incapacity results from mental disability, involuntary physical restraint, and/or from the taking of incapacitating drugs is covered by this policy. - 8) Non-Consensual Sexual Contact or Non-Consensual Sexual Intercourse is sexual contact or intercourse that occurs without Consent. - 9) Preponderance of Evidence is the greater weight of the evidence; more likely than not; the stronger evidence, however slight the edge may be. - 10) Prohibited Conduct is conduct that constitutes one or more of the following, and is prohibited by this Policy: Dating Violence, Gender-Based Discrimination, Non-Consensual Sexual Contact or Non-

-Prohibited Conduct is conduct that constitutes one or more of the following, and is prohibited by this Policy: Dating Violence, Gender-Based Discrimination, Non-Consensual Sexual Contact or Non-Consensual Sexual Intercourse, Retaliation, Sexual Exploitation, Sexual Harassment, Stalking, and/or Violence Based on Gender.
+Consensual Sexual Intercourse, Retaliation, Sexual Exploitation, Sexual Harassment, Stalking, and/or Violence Based on Gender.